MicrosoftDocs/dynamics365smb-docs/business-central/LocalFunctionality/Czech/intrastat.md

 ## Export Intrastat report to CSV format

 Exporting Intrastat reports to .csv files according to local requirements (for INSTATDESK and INSTATONLINE applications) was added to the Intrastat journal.
 Export use object for export based on setup in Stat.
-Reporting Setup or Registration Country.
+Reporting Setup or Registration Country/Region.

 ## See also